Coominya, Queensland: History

 On Sunday 21 November 1920, Monsignor James Byrne laid the foundation stone for a Catholic church in Coominya.
 It had been planned that Archbishop James Duhig was to lay the foundation stone, but he was unable to come on the day.
 John Newman donated the land for the church and also £300 worth of timber.
 On Sunday 6 March 1921, Duhig came to Cominya to bless and dedicate the new Catholic church.
 The new church was 55 by 24 ft including a 9 by 15 ft sacristy.
 The builder was Mr C. J. Madden, assisted by Messrs J. and H. Madden.

 During World War II, an airfield was constructed west of Coominya to accommodate US air force squadrons.
 Today, the airfield is being used by a flight training school.

 St. Martin's Anglican Church was dedicated on 24 June 1922 by Coadjutor Bishop Henry Le Fanu.
 It closed circa 2005.

 The Coominya War Memorial is located on Railway Street and was dedicated on 25 April 1997.

+In October 2025, the Coominya Catholic Church building was relocated to become the chapel at Sophia College in Plainland.